 Below is an illustration that shows the composition of a distributed architecture and its elements.

 When modeling such an architecture, you typically model components that are clearly identifiable, reusable, and deployable.
 To achieve asynchronous event-based communication between components, use message send and receive interfaces.
 Model the middleware to facilitate the network topology that represents the connectivity of components, such as one-to-many, many-to-one, or many-to-many based on the number of message sending and receiving components.
+For an example, see Build a Shared Communication Channel with Multiple Senders and Receivers.

 To learn how to model a distributed architecture, using Simulink®, SimEvents®, and Stateflow®, see the illustration below.
 The illustration includes two message sending and two message receiving components that are created as referenced models.
 Model components with send and receive interfaces using Simulink Send and Receive blocks.
 If your send and receive interfaces involve states or require decision logic, use a Stateflow chart.